Step-by-step instructions to get C running on Windows, Mac, and Linux.

 Arch Linux:

-Download the installer for your OS from the Visual Studio Code official site and run it.
+Download the installer for your OS from the official Visual Studio Code site and run it.

 #include <stdio.h> int main(void) { printf("Hello, World!\n"); return 0; }

-On Windows, enter .\hello.exe or just hello.
+On Windows, type .\hello.exe or just hello.

 Save your source file as UTF-8.
 Alternatively, compile with gcc -fexec-charset=CP932.